-Students are required to meet with the Graduate Adviser once a semester (October and April) to plan for the following semester's coursework and program of study.
-If you have additional advising questions, please sign up for an appointment with the Graduate Adviser listed below.
+Students are required to meet with the graduate advisor once a semester (October and April) to plan for the following semester's coursework and program of study.
+If you have additional advising questions, please make an appointment with the graduate advisor, listed below.

 Registration for classes happens online during your scheduled access times.
 Your Registration Information Sheet (RIS) will show you a list of access times.
 You will need to know your UT EID to access registration.
 Incoming students will register during orientation, the week before classes begin.
 Continuing students will register during the prior semester.
 Please note that advising needs to take place prior to registering.

 Students may add/drop courses via the web during the first four class days.
 If the course is full or restricted, the student must have department approval to add the course.
-Consult the professor of the course and cc the Graduate Coordinator, Sylvia Edwards, firstname.lastname@example.org.
-You may be placed on a waiting list until a space opens up or until students who are required to take the course have all registered, usually by the last day of registration.
-Please consult the Graduate School website for the official add/drop policies and procedures.
+Consult the professor of the course and cc the graduate coordinator.
+You may be placed on a waiting list until space opens up or until students who are required to take the course have all registered, usually by the last day of registration.

 Resources for Graduate Students